Home Delivered Meals - Transition

 Q: Can clients choose their meals?

 Yes.
 The new model offers greater choice, allowing clients to select meals that match their preferences and dietary needs.
-The Choice Meal Plan offers 36 varieties of meals to choose from, including breakfast options.
-There are also options to serve special needs such as difficulty chewing or swallowing.
+The Choice Meal Plan offers 36 varieties of meals to choose from, including breakfast options, milk varieties including 2%, skim, chocolate, or soy, juice, and fresh fruit.
+If clients prefer to choose their meals, they may change their order weekly.
+Two business days’ notice is needed to complete the change.

 Q: How do potential new clients enroll in the HDM service?